wyzBelinda/mcp.science/servers/ssh-exec/README.md

 ### Configuration for MCP Client

-Add to your local client configuration:
+Add the SSH execution server to your MCP client configuration file.
+There are two main ways to configure the server:

+#### Option 1: Run from local repository

+Use this option if you have the code checked out locally and want to run it directly:

 ```json
 {
   "mcpServers": {